WangZhiYao/HolidayWeather/README.md

 - [ ] Improve email notification content to use html

 ## Update
+- 2023/10/13 Add `Colorful Clouds` as weather provider

-2023.8.2 - Encountering two consecutive sunny days during the weekend proves to be a rare occurrence, so I revised it to one of the days being sunny.
+- 2023/08/02 Encountering two consecutive sunny days during the weekend proves to be a rare occurrence, so I revised it to one of the days being sunny.

 ## License